In this article, I’ll show you EXACTLY with video tutorials on how to rank higher on Google.

 The main focus to rank well in Google in 2021 will be user experience or page experience because when ranking pages in results, Google Search also evaluates whether webpages are easy to use.

-In fact, optimizing for quality of user experience is key to the long-term success of any site on the web.
+In fact, optimizing for the quality of user experience is key to the long-term success of any site on the web.

 Google has recently released what we call “web vitals”.
 In his own words, an engineer at Google wrote: